MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

-The compute controller needs to decide which queries require a "peek-all" instead of the usual "peek-one", based on whether they read from introspection tables or not.
+The compute controller needs to decide which queries require a "peek-all" instead of the usual "peek-one", based on whether they read from introspection sources or not.
 However, "peek-all" queries will often return wrong results.
-For
-example:
+For example:

 ```sql
 SELECT count(*) FROM mz_materializations